linkerd/linkerd2/grafana/README.md

 have a proper location set up in the `grafana.url` setting in Linkerd Viz's `values.yaml`.

+## Granting access

+As of linkerd `stable-2.13.0` (or `edge-23.1.1`), the access to Linkerd Viz' Prometheus instance has been restricted through the `prometheus-admin` AuthorizationPolicy, granting access only to the `metrics-api` ServiceAccount.
+In order to grant access to Grafana, you need to add an AuthorizationPolicy pointing to its ServiceAccount.
+You can apply [authzpolicy-grafana.yaml](grafana/authzpolicy-grafana.yaml) which grants permission for the `grafana` ServiceAccount.

 ## Note to developers

 The `grafana/dashboards` directory contains the same dashboard definitions